Visit Their Website

 The brainchild of Mark Williamson, a British South African who was once a chef himself and owns the adjoining Willi's wine bar, Macéo offers seasonal gastronomic menus that always include one or several vegetarian options.
 For those who love fish and meat, these are still very much present on the menu as well, but, as Williamson explained to me when I had dinner there recently, the concept is to try to put vegetables at the center of the sensory and culinary experience.
-Since Japanese-born chef Taka, once a protege of the famous Joel Robuchon, came on board in 2012, he has brought his own touch to the fusion-style seasonal menu that still manages to balance beautiful presentation with a surprisingly subtle, creative use of flavors.
+The fusion-style seasonal menu still manages to balance beautiful presentation with a surprisingly subtle, creative use of flavors.
 Dishes such as risotto with morel mushrooms and white asparagus, Breton sardines with clementine compote, or quinoa galette with basil and curry oil stand alongside French staples (escargots, magret de canard, etc.)

-The restaurant's substantial cave holds an impressive 10,000 bottles of wine, including varieties from the wine-enthusiast owner's own vineyards.
+The restaurant's substantial cave holds an impressive 10,000 bottles of wine.
 With its reasonable fixed-price menus, marvelously inventive fare and impeccable service, I came away straining to find something to critique about Macéo.
+A true find.

 The Restaurant At a Glance:

 - Gastronomic French cuisine of very high quality